pkscout/exautomation/README.md

 * **Notes**
 If your `search` doesn't find anything, the entire original field will be returned.
 By putting `r` in front of the string for the search and replace sections you don't have to escape slash characters.

+#### Score File Graduation Date to Entry Term (score-entryterm)
+This module allows you to transform the graduation date column from either the SAT or ACT into an entry term for your CRM.

+* **Required Settings**
+`'column': <integer>` (the column where the graduation date or year lives - first column is column 0)
+`'name': 'score-entryterm'`
+`'scoretype': '<string>'` (either SAT or ACT)

+* **Optional Settings**
+`'default_term': '<string>'` (the term to use if the graduation information is empty or too far in the past, defaults to `Unknown`)
+`'entrytermformat': '<string>'` (the format of the entry term, can be any valid date format and defaults to `Fall %Y`)
+`'breakmonth': <integer>` (the last month in which you accept students for a given fall term, defaults to `8` - i.e. August)

+* **Notes**
+This transform uses some slightly convoluted logic to determine an entry term.
+For future years the graduation year becomes the entry term year if the graduation month is less than or equal to `breakmonth`, otherwise the entry term year becomes the year following graduation.
+If the graduation year equals the current year and `breakmonth` has already passed the entry year is set to the following year, otherwise it's set to the current year.
+If the graduation year equals the previous year, `breakmonth` hasn't passed yet, and the graduation month is after `breakmonth` then the entry term year is set to the current year.
+Anything older than that gets the `default_term`.

 #### Trim Choice List (trimchoicelist)
 This module allows you to take a choice list field  (i.e. a list of things separated by a delimiter) and keep only one of them (either the first one or based on a priority list).
 This is useful if one of your sources has a question that allows multiple answers to a question but your destination only allows one answer.